 The product here being mobile apps.

-In this article, we will look into the different challenges app development for startups brings with it.
-And will give you a roadmap of how to go about with the mobile app development process as a startup.
+In this article, we will look into the different challenges startup app development poses.
+And will give you a roadmap for app development highlighting how to go about it as a startup.

 Startup’s Mobile App Development Challenges